lorenzo-rovigatti/comp_bio_notes/coarse_grained.md

 U_\zeta(r) = -k_B T \ln g_\zeta(r),
 $$

-where $g_\zeta(r)$ is the radial distribution function (RDF).
+where $g_\zeta(r)$ is the radial distribution function.
 This potential corresponds to the pair potential of mean force (PMF), which effectively accounts for interactions mediated by the surrounding environment.
 However, DBI assumes that interactions are uncorrelated.
 This works well in "dilute" systems or for specific interactions but fails in systems where interactions are strongly coupled.

 ### Iterative Boltzmann Inversion (IBI)

 To address the limitations of DBI, Iterative Boltzmann Inversion refines the potential iteratively.
-The goal is to adjust the CG potential until the RDF of the CG model matches the atomistic RDF.
+The goal is to adjust the CG potential until the radial distribution function of the CG model matches the atomistic $g(r)$.
 The iterative update for the potential is:

 $$
 U_\zeta^{(n+1)}(r) = U_\zeta^{(n)}(r) + k_B T \ln \frac{g_\zeta^\text{CG}(r)}{g_\zeta^\text{atomistic}(r)},